19 Nov Standards of Care for Headache Diagnosis and Treatment

 Migraine Treatment Strategy

-The goal with any acute migraine treatment is to provide rapid resolution of migraine attacks, while controlling the quantities of medication used and preventing the development of chronic headaches.
-Specifically, the U.S. Headache Consortium has developed the following goals for acute migraine treatment:
+The goal with any acute migraine treatment is to provide rapid resolution of migraine attacks while controlling the quantities of medication used and preventing the development of chronic headaches.

 - Treat attacks rapidly and consistently and prevent recurrence

 - Minimize the use of backup and rescue medications (medications used to relieve symptoms of migraine when acute therapy does not work)

 - Optimize self-care and reduce subsequent use of resources

 A stratified treatment approach bases treatment on several factors, including pain intensity, degree of disability, comorbidity (the presence of one or more diseases or disorders), presence of nausea and vomiting, previous treatment(s) and personal preferences.
 For example, patients with mild to moderate attacks may benefit from the use of non-steroidal anti-inflammatory drugs (NSAIDs) or combination analgesics, while someone who experiences severe attacks may find triptans more effective.
 Healthcare professionals should discuss with migraine sufferers how best to customize migraine treatment as well as the proper and responsible use of medication and how and when to use rescue medications, if appropriate.